lzdszdl/Bash-bandwidth-limit/README.md

 usage example: netbandwith.sh eth0 ; netlimit.sh 10

-this would give a audible notification if bandwidth reaches 10 MB
+this would give a audible notification when bandwidth reaches 10 MB